-Instead of the government merely placing farmland into the hands of black farmers, much of the land ended up in the hands of ministers and close friends.
-This means that much of the formally productive soil is not being tilled, exports have plummeted, the local currency lost all value, and unemployment has been estimated at 90%.
+Instead of the government placing farmland into the hands of local black farmers, as promised, much of the land ended up in the hands of ministers and close friends.
+This meant that much of the formally productive soil stopped being tilled, exports plummeted, the local currency lost all value, and unemployment is estimated at 90%.
 The former “Bread Basket of Africa” is now using US dollar, but even that is disappearing as it’s needed for importation of the foods and goods not being produced within the country.
 This is why travelers need to bring in their own USD and not rely on local ATMs, which will only give $20/day IF you stand in line all day and the machine hasn’t run out when you get to it.
 Even those who are employed, are affected by the economic conditions, which has forced the police to fundraise their own wages through bribes at check-points.
 Fortunately for us, they leave cyclists alone!

 Despite the harsh realities facing the country right now, the people here continue to strike us as the most peaceful and welcoming.
 After leaving the B&B, which was hard to do when we felt so at home, we met up with a teacher we met in Victoria Falls at the start of our trip.
 Humfrey had invited us to visit his school and talk to his pupils, which was the reason we found ourselves in the blissfully cool climate of the Eastern Highlands region to begin with!
-Our first day at the school, we found ourselves as guests for the [6 hour] prize-giving ceremony recognizing the achievements of the students.
+Our first day at the school, we found ourselves as guests for a [6-hour] prize-giving ceremony recognizing the achievements of the students.
 We were very impressed by the size of the school, standard of education and smart attire!
-We then had the opportunity to meet with the “Ray of Hope” club to talk about our home countries and our journey.
-They also asked us to share fundraising ideas with them, as they try and sponsor primary (elementary) school children who would not be able to afford secondary (middle/high) school fees.
-We felt honored to be hosted, and fed(!), by them and enjoyed getting to know Humfrey and his family.
+We then had the opportunity to meet with the “Ray of Hope” club to talk about our home countries [USA and Northern Ireland] and our journey here.
+They asked us to share fundraising ideas with them, as they try and sponsor primary (elementary) school children who would not be able to afford secondary (middle/high) school fees.
+We felt honored to be hosted by them and enjoyed getting to know Humfrey and his family.

 After so many days of rest and re-fueling, we felt energized to continue cycling.
 At the recommendation of our hosts, we re-routed ourselves to head to Zimbabwe’s namesake – The Great Zimbabwe Ruins.
 This section meant dropping back down into lower altitude and a sweltering 45 degrees C (107 degrees F).
-We felt like we had been locked into a sauna, and were forced to take a 3-hour lunch break in the dining area of the local hot springs, which we found ironic.
+We felt like we had been locked into a sauna, and were forced to take a 3-hour lunch break in the dining area of the local hot springs, which we found painfully ironic.
 We attempted to beat the heat the next day, waking at 5am to get on the bikes by 6am.
-Funnily enough, cloud cover and even a sprinkling of rain provided the coolest day we’ve had on the bikes.
-We went from hiding from the heat to wearing our jackets the next day!
-The 8 day stretch went by easily enough and was highlighted by visiting the Ruins (a testament to the sophistication of Zimbabwe’s ancestors) and meeting a few local cyclists (the mining area of Shabini hosts road racers, mountain bikers, and motocross prize-winners).
-Our new cyclist friend Tirivash even spent a day training with us by trading Olivia’s heavy bike for his light-weight speedster.
-She had a relaxing day as we ate up 120 km – and then the hard-core Tirivash jumped on his bike and cycled home racking up 10 hours on the bike that day!
-We finally made it to the city of Bulawayo and into the welcoming home of Mr. and Mrs. Motsi, whom Simon’s uncle Reverend Joe married in 1990.
+Funnily enough, cloud cover and a precious sprinkling of rain provided the coolest day we’ve had on the bikes.
+The next 8-day stretch went by easily enough and was highlighted by visiting the Great Zimbabwe Ruins (a testament to the sophistication of Zimbabwe’s ancestors) and meeting a few local cyclists in the mining area of Shabini.
+Our new cyclist friend, Tirivash, even spent a day training with us by trading my heavily loaded bike for his light-weight speedster.
+I had a relaxing day as we ate up 120 km, and then the hard-core Tirivash jumped on his bike and cycled the 120km back home!
+We finally made it to the city of Bulawayo and into the welcoming home of Mr. and Mrs. Motsi, whom Simon’s uncle, Reverend Joe, married in 1990.
 Again, we find ourselves being spoiled with home cooked meals – local dishes like Amasi (local yogurt), peanut butter rice, maize porridge – and even freshly-baked scones!
 Sensing a theme?
-The people, landscape, and food have made Zimbabwe a cyclist’s dream for us.
+Despite the initial trepidation from travel guides and government warnings, the welcoming people, mountainous landscape, and diverse foods made Zimbabwe a cyclist’s dream for us.
 Next up: Botswana!